 .Forecast… Very low solar activity is expected to continue on 31 Jul-02 Aug.

-.24 hr Summary… The greater than 2 MeV electron flux was primarily moderate, with a few brief occurrences of high levels – but not frequent or long enough in duration to warrant a high flux level alert.
+.24 hr Summary… The greater than 2 MeV electron flux was at normal to moderate levels with a peak flux of 779 pfu observed at 30/1600 UTC.
 The greater than 10 MeV proton flux maintained background levels.

-.Forecast… The greater than 2 MeV electron flux is expected to be primarily moderate, with brief high level periods likely 2-4 Apr.
-The greater than 10 MeV proton flux is expected to continue at background.
+.Forecast… The greater than 2 MeV electron flux is expected to be at normal to moderate levels, with a chance for high levels, on 31 Jul-02 Aug due to CH HSS influences.
+The greater than 10 MeV proton flux is expected to remain at background levels.

-.24 hr Summary… The geomagnetic field was quiet to unsettled in decreased response to waning CH HSS effects.
+.24 hr Summary… The geomagnetic field was at quiet levels.

 Thank you for using the Product Subscription Service.
 If you would like to remove a product subscription or update the personal information in your account, go to: pss.swpc.noaa.gov.
 Please do not use the from address for correspondence, as it is not monitored.
 For comments or help, please contact us: firstname.lastname@example.org.